 - laparoscopic removal of cancerous tumors

 - surgery for removal of tumors affecting the

 - radiation therapy

-VR increases your risk for cancer.
-Tumors should be checked regularly by a doctor for changes indicating malignancy.
 Early diagnosis of cancer leads to a better chance for remission.

 People with VRD may have large tumors on the body.
 Removal of